QwenLM/Qwen3

 Transformers is a library of pretrained natural language processing for inference and training.

-The following contains a code snippet illustrating how to use the model generate content based on given inputs.
+The following contains a code snippet illustrating how to use Qwen3-235B-A22B-Instruct-2507 to generate content based on given inputs.

 |